-Experts from Boston Consulting Group (BCG) in cooperation with the World Economic Forum have published a framework for designing effective infrastructure stimulus plans.
-In an article published on September 25, 2020, they present lessons and recommendations to help governments develop infrastructure packages that support an economic recovery and provide relief from the COVID-19 crisis, while also promoting long-term infrastructure objectives.
+Experts from Boston Consulting Group (BCG), in cooperation with the World Economic Forum, have published a framework for designing effective infrastructure stimulus plans.
+In an article published on September 25, 2020, they present lessons and recommendations to help governments develop infrastructure packages that support economic recovery and provide relief from the COVID-19 crisis while also promoting long-term infrastructure objectives.

 The authors underline the importance of fostering infrastructure resilience and aligning infrastructure investments with climate action.
 Drawing on global lessons from infrastructure recovery packages, the report presents recommendations in three key areas:

 - Sustaining (or accelerating) construction that is already underway